nipundsinghal/CSCI571_USC/README.md

 # CSCI571_USC
-This project in spring 18 as part of CSI571 that is Web Technologies
+This project is done in spring 18 as part of CSI571 that is Web Technologies